Working with Jobs#

 .cs files are binary-encodings of this tabular data.

 Use job.download_dataset() to load a .cs file from the job directory.
-Use pandas to inspect the downloaded dataset in Jupyter or ipython:
+The dataset appears as a table when inspected in Jupyter:

 particles = job.download_dataset("extracted_particles.cs")